Chart Color Schemes

 Lyons demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's university qualification rate is 35.6% among residents aged 15+, which exceeds the Northern Territory average of 27.3% and the Australian average of 30.4%.
-Bachelor degrees are the most common at 22.0%, followed by postgraduate qualifications (9.6%) and graduate diplomas (4.0%).
-Vocational credentials are also prevalent, with 36.2% of residents aged 15+ holding such qualifications, including advanced diplomas (13.0%) and certificates (23.2%).
+The area's educational profile is notable regionally, with university qualification rates at 35.6% of residents aged 15+, surpassing the Northern Territory average of 27.3% and the Australian average of 30.4%.
+Bachelor degrees are most prevalent at 22.0%, followed by postgraduate qualifications (9.6%) and graduate diplomas (4.0%).
+Trade and technical skills are prominent, with 36.2% of residents aged 15+ holding vocational credentials - advanced diplomas (13.0%) and certificates (23.2%).

-Educational participation is high, with 40.4% of residents currently enrolled in formal education, comprising 15.7% in primary education, 10.1% in secondary education, and 7.1% pursuing tertiary education.
-Schools appear to be located outside the immediate catchment boundaries, requiring families to access them in neighboring areas.
+Educational participation is high, with 40.4% of residents currently enrolled in formal education.
+This includes 15.7% in primary education, 10.1% in secondary education, and 7.1% pursuing tertiary education.

 Frequently Asked Questions - Education